PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: Omni Pixel-to-Pixel Instruction-Tuning Dataset

 \section{Omni Pixel-to-Pixel Instruction-Tuning Dataset}

-To empower our image-to-image visual assistant with the capabilities on comprehensive image generation, manipulation, and translation, we first compile a multi-task, multi-model training dataset for visual instruction tuning, consisting of 30 million instances across seven primary domains.
-To our knowledge, this dataset is the largest, most diverse, and easiest-to-use image-instruction-image triplet dataset.
-It is constructed from both open-source and in-house datasets, filtered with the assistance of MLLMs and manual review, as illustrated in Fig.~\ref{fig:data}.
+To equip our image-to-image visual assistant with comprehensive capabilities in image generation, manipulation, and translation, we compiled a multi-task training dataset for visual instruction tuning, consisting of 30 million instances across seven primary domains, as illustrated in Fig.~\ref{fig:data}.
+This is the user-friendly image-instruction-image triplet dataset, built from both open-source and in-house data, filtered with the help of MLLMs and manual review.